snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

 12 predicted values of displacement that Dakota expects from `cantilever.py`.
 The other files are 20 lines long, corresponding to the number of data points collected in each experiment.

+## Analysis Driver

+The model to be calibrated predicts the dependence of the Young’s modulus $`E`$ of carbon steel on temperature.
+Over a wide range of temperature, this relationship is linear to a very good approximation:

+$`E(T) = E0 + Es \cdot T`$

+The parameters $`E0`$ and $`Es`$ are to be calibrated.
+We don’t have experimental values of $`E(T)`$.
+Rather, an experiment was performed on a carbon steel cantilever beam with a rectangular cross section.
+The beam was placed under a vertical load of 400 lbs, and the displacement at the free end was measured at a sequence of 20 evenly spaced temperatures between -20&deg;F and 500&deg;F. The experiment was then repeated with a vertical load of 600 lbs.

+The displacement of a rectangular cantilever beam can be predicted using a well-known formula that depends on E. The script cantilever.py implements this formula.

+### Inputs

+The cantilever.py driver has three inputs: the slope, $`E0`$; the intercept, $`Es`$, and the vertical load $`Y`$.
+The slope and the intercept are to be calibrated.

+### Outputs

+The analysis driver returns one value, the displacement at 12 (not 20) evenly spaced temperatures between -20°F and 500°F and writes these predictions in Dakota results format.

 # Interpret the results